Skip to content

 • Call clients a year later to see how they’re doing and make sure they’re still happy with the job you did

 If you consistently do the work with these “touches,” about 5% of your database will convert to another project annually.
-Let’s say it’s 800 touches in a year—that turns into 40 more $10,000+ projects.
+Let’s say it’s 800 touches in a year—that turns into 40 more $10,000+ new projects.

 I can guarantee there are people in your database right now, and all they need is a little nudge.

 That little nudge means you’re booking more jobs.
 I have a general contractor in Milwaukee, and he built a ton of business from those little nudges—just a text or a phone call like, “Hey, we built the garage for you.
 How’s it holding up?”
 Last year, he was pulling in about $1.5 million.
-He sold more than a million dollars in jobs on top of that just by doing that kind of outreach a couple of times a day.
+He sold more than a million dollars in jobs on top of that, just by doing that kind of outreach a couple of times a day.

 7. Sell like you don’t need the money